Portland, Oregon is a city of two million residents with a 6% bicycle mode share – 6% of all city trips are by bike vs. cars or public transportation.

 Notes and References

-– To be consistent with GWB data recorded by NYCDOT in 2014-2015, traffic counts for all bridges use the months of October, April, May-June, July, August, September.
+– To be consistent with GWB data recorded by NYCDOT, traffic counts for all bridges use the months of October, 2014 and April, May-June, July, August, September, 2015

-– In the absence of detailed data, 25% pedestrian trips were added, pro forma, to Hawthorne and Tilikum’s actual bike counts.
+– Seattle DOT adds 25% pedestrian trips, pro forma, to Hawthorne and Tilikum bike counts.

 – Hawthorne-Tilikum traffic counts were weekdays.
 On the GWB, weekends.